emily-zhang021/PepperAndroidEmulatorSetup/README.md

 If you are on Ubuntu 22.04, skip step 1 and go straight to application installation.

+### Prerequisites
+1. Your CPU MUST have the capability to run nested virtualization.
+Some known issues with this include devices running MacOS with an Intel chip.
+Check according to your operating system.
+2. A minimum of 50GB of storage space allocated to your VM or your computer if you are on Ubuntu.

 # Overview
 1. Set up Ubuntu 22.04 VM (Skip if you are on Ubuntu 22.04)
 2. Set up Android Studio and Desktop Environment